-Key material and certificates for end entities and for legal persons that are securely stored in the Trust Center are recovered manually by trained and security-checked Trust Center staff using the manual registration authority.
+Key material and certificates for legal persons that are securely stored in the Trust Center are recovered manually by trained and security-checked Trust Center staff using the manual registration authority.

 Several different people with different roles and permissions are required for recovery.